Altinity/clickhouse-backup/ReadMe.md

   # For example, 4 means max 4 parallel tables and 4 parallel parts inside one table, so equals 16 concurrent streams
   download_concurrency: 1        # DOWNLOAD_CONCURRENCY, max 255, by default, the value is round(sqrt(AVAILABLE_CPU_CORES / 2))
   upload_concurrency: 1          # UPLOAD_CONCURRENCY, max 255, by default, the value is round(sqrt(AVAILABLE_CPU_CORES / 2))

+  # Throttling speed for upload and download, calculates on part level, not the socket level, it means short period for high traffic values and then time to sleep
+  download_max_bytes_per_second: 0  # DOWNLOAD_MAX_BYTES_PER_SECOND, 0 means no throttling
+  upload_max_bytes_per_second: 0    # UPLOAD_MAX_BYTES_PER_SECOND, 0 means no throttling

   # RESTORE_SCHEMA_ON_CLUSTER, execute all schema related SQL queries with `ON CLUSTER` clause as Distributed DDL.
   # Check `system.clusters` table for the correct cluster name, also `system.macros` can be used.
   # This isn't applicable when `use_embedded_backup_restore: true`